Career Path of a Certified Anti Money Laundering Expert

 Similarly, this path is more of a lateral journey.
 It often requires you to make external movements to get different experiences and exposure to more complex programs.

-You will find disparity amongst organizations regarding this role’s level as well.
-The few are actually a part of the executive management team with direct access to the board.
-A few more are on the cusp of “senior” management.
-Many are swimming in the ranks of middle management with little access to executives, the board, or budgets.
+There is a difference among organizations in terms of the level of this role.
+Some are part of the top management team with direct access to the board.
+Some are close to being considered as “senior” management.
+Many are in middle management positions with limited access to top executives, the board, or budgets.

 CAME Job Roles

-1. Trainee Compliance audit Assistant – Entry-level roles are responsible for the administration of compliance processes carrying out routine, familiar and predictable work.
+1. Trainee Compliance Audit Assistant – Entry-level roles are responsible for the administration of compliance processes and carrying out routine, familiar, and predictable work.

 2. Compliance Officer – Responsible for evaluation and analysis of client data, transaction data